EARLY SPRING PROGRAMME

 The Wildfowl, Waterbird & Wetland Residency

-Downstream of White House Farm, the landscape that embraces the River Alde slowly transforms itself from quiet inland river valleys full of pastures, ditches and aldercarr to the comparatively vast areas of mudflats, salt marshes and shingle that define the coastal landscape of East Suffolk and the Suffolk River Valleys.
+Downstream of White House Farm, the landscape that embraces the River Alde slowly transforms itself from quiet inland river valleys full of pastures, ditches and alder carr to the comparatively vast areas of mudflats, salt marshes and shingle that define the coastal landscape of East Suffolk and the Suffolk River Valleys.
 These rivers are part of a larger delta that extends southwards to include the rivers Colne, Blackwater, Thames and Medway; and northwards to enfold the River Blyth and River Waveney.
 Combined, these rivers and the low-lying maritime delta that they form are globally significant as a home for wildfowl and waterbirds.
-It is the birdlife in this landscape that artist Becky Munting explores and celebrates in the new Wildfowl, Waterbird & Wetland Residency.
-The Summer Exhibitions present her largest collection of paintings created so far for the residency, on show in the farm's early 19th century Threshing Barn.
-The Summer Exhibitions present her largest collection of paintings created so far for the residency, on show in the farm's early 19th century Threshing Barn.
+It is the birdlife in this landscape that artist Becky Munting explores and celebrates in the Wildfowl, Waterbird & Wetland Residency.

 CLAUDIA SILVA

 The Alde Valley Spring Festival had its first beginnings in a cottage near the Church in Great Glemham village.
 This was the setting for a small art exhibition in the spring of 2004.
-It was a group show, presenting paintings and drawings by Tessa Newcomb, Jason Gathorne-Hardy and his late grandmother, Fidelity Cranbrook.
+It was a group show, presenting paintings and drawings by Tessa Newcomb, Jason Gathorne-Hardy and Fidelity Cranbrook.
 At the heart of the exhibition was a series of murals about the village painted by Tessa Newcomb.
-Twenty years on, the exhibitions now occupy the barns at White House Farm.
-The cottage itself is now home to the artist Claudia Silva and her family.
-This new residency A Garden in Great Glemham builds on the history of the visual arts in the village and the wonderful heritage of artists working in gardens being.
-In doing so, it draws inspiration from previous collaborations with Tessa Newcomb and the influence of other gardens on the arts in East Anglia – most notably Benton End in Hadleigh, Bottengoms in Wormingford and The Red House in Aldeburgh.
+Twenty one years on, the cottage is now home to the artist Claudia Silva and her family.
+This new residency collaboration Gardens of Great Glemham builds on the history of the visual arts in East Suffolk and some of the wonderful gardens in Great Glemham – most notably the walled kitchen garden at Glemham House.
+This beautiful garden, when under the stewarship of Caroline Cranbrook, was the subject of the book An Artist in the Garden [Full Circle Editions, 2012].
+It is now in the care of her daughter in law, the gardener and writer Tilly Ware, and it continues to flourish in new hands.
+The residency with Claudia draws inspiration from the previous collaboration with Tessa Newcomb and the influence of other gardens on the visual arts in East Anglia : most notably Benton End in Hadleigh, Bottengoms in Wormingford and The Red House in Aldeburgh.

 RUTH STAGE